taneemtee/regroup-core/README.md

 2. Direct the hundreds of millions of generated volunteer hours towards new, innovative, and unconventional projects to drive lasting constructive impact in areas such as climate change, human rights, technology, and more.

 # Plan
-Build a platform to scale up volunteering:
+Build a tech-driven platform to scale up volunteering:

 1. Build the source: create a funnel to onboard and ramp up new volunteers that is optimized by segment, to welcome people from all groups.
-The funnel probably consists of some kind of collection of interest-focused groups, backed by some kind of organizer tech platform.
+The funnel probably consists of some kind of collection of interest-focused member groups (and the operational design and support to run them), backed by some kind of organizer tech platform.

 2. Build the sink: partner with existing relevant initiatives (such as existing volunteer organizations, as well as other groups that may have never thought about working with volunteers previously) and map them to our pool of volunteers